 Table 4.9 in Annex 2 compares income distribution generated by the EUROMOD with external statistics from Eurostat based on the EU-SILC data.
 The mean and the median income are underestimated in the model.
 This partly due to oversimulation of taxes (as full tax compliance is assumed).
-The income quintile ratio and GINI coefficient are also lower than in the external statistics.
+The income quintile ratio in 2014-2015 and GINI coefficient in 2014 are also lower than in the external statistics.
 This is mainly because income at the bottom is overestimated, which in turn is (1) due to oversimulation of social assistance and housing benefits and (2) due to different degree of overestimation of taxes for individuals with different income levels (for more details, see section Poverty rates below).
+In 2015, GINI coefficient is modelled very precisely, which is due to smaller overestimation of incomes in the bottom decile.